CalebQ42/desktopfile/README.md

 Go library to parse/generate .desktop files.
 This library (at least tries to) follows the freedesktop.org specifications.
 Functions will return zero values instead of nil so you can safely string together multiple functions without worry.
 Ex: File.Group("Non-existant").Key("Not-here").ToArray().

-When reading, whitespace and comments are saved with the Group or Key directly below it, with the exception of comments at the very start and very end of the file.
-This library also supports incline comments in the form `key=value #this key is useless`, with the comment being put above the key/group header when writing.
+When reading, whitespace and comments are saved with the Group or Key directly below it, with the exception of comments at the  very end of the file.